-Few concepts are guaranteed to get us hot under the collar like the announcement that Audi are resurrecting the idea of the original Quattro.
-The motorshow at Paris is after all one of those events where legends have been born.
+Few concepts are guaranteed to get us hot under the collar like Audi’s resurrection of the original Quattro.

-The basis of the car is the V8 powered RS 5 Coupe.
-But this new study combines an inline five-cylinder turbocharged petrol engine developing 408PS with a lightweight body, a shortened wheelbase and latest generation Quattro drive.
+Although the Audi Quattro concept car was based on the V8-powered RS5 Coupe, it includes many distinct features.
+For instance, the vehicle was powered by an inline five-cylinder turbocharged petrol engine producing 408PS, as well as a lightweight body, a shortened wheelbase and latest generation Quattro drive.

-The wheelbase is shortened by 150 millimeters and the roofline lowered by around 40 millimeters compared to the four-seat RS 5.
-Like its Eighties predecessor, the 2010 show car is now also a two-seater.
-The heavily modified body is made primarily of aluminium, with the bonnet, the rear hatch and other components made of carbon.
+Like its eighties predecessor, the 2010 show car was a two-seater.
+However, the wheelbase was shortened by 150 millimeters and the roofline lowered by around 40 millimeters compared to the four-seat RS5.
+The concept car’s heavily modified body was made primarily of aluminium, while its bonnet, rear hatch and other components were made of carbon.

-The eight-cylinder engine from the production model has been replaced under the hood by a turbocharged inline five-cylinder engine that can trace its roots back to another Audi sports car – the TT RS.
+While the production model initially featured an eight-cylinder engine, this was replaced by a turbocharged inline five-cylinder engine, the roots of which we can trace back to another Audi sports car: the TT RS.

-The key innovation in the latest gen of the Quattro system is apparently the compact, lightweight diff that can vary the distribution of power between the front and rear axles over a broad range, enabling the quattro drive system to react within milliseconds to coax the maximum of fun and safety out of every last bit of torque.
+You’ll see the concept car’s innovative influence in more recent generations of the quattro system, which showcase a more compact, lightweight diff that can vary the distribution of power between the front and rear axles over a broad range.
+This enables the quattro drive system to react within milliseconds to coax the maximum amount of fun and safety out of every last bit of torque.